 Enhance infrastructure support for academic programs, including state-of-the-art classrooms, laboratories, technology, library facilities, galleries, and performance spaces.

-Develop educational foundations that strengthen student learning
+Objective 2.
+Develop educational foundations that strengthen student learning and student success

-Provide a comprehensive, multi-faceted first-year program to all incoming undergraduates that prepares them to thrive in a complex and challenging 21st century environment.
+Provide a comprehensive, multi-faceted first-year program to all incoming undergraduates that prepares them to thrive and succeed in a complex and ever changing environment.

 Guide undeclared students toward academic pathways that match their aspirations and abilities.

-Ensure a liberal arts education strong in critical thinking, written communication, and scientific and quantitative reasoning.
+Maintain a liberal arts education strong in critical thinking, written communication, and scientific and quantitative reasoning, ensuring the development of competencies needed for a successful career.

-Collaborate with community college partners to improve transfer students’ consistency of skills and learning outcomes.
+Collaborate with community college partners to improve transfer students’ success in college completion.

+Objective 3.
 Promote a student-centered environment to ensure success

 Improve advising such that all undergraduate students are regularly and consistently advised according to their academic and their career aspirations.

-Increase student success rates through predictive analytics, improved utilization of Degree Works, and software that facilitates information sharing.
+Increase student success rates through predictive analytics, improved utilization of Degree Works, Slate, as well as software that facilitates information sharing.

 Engage faculty in using all available tools and resources to support and ensure student success.